 Casino chips change hands every night, and every time it does, a chip can potentially be a fomite.
 You don’t even have to count the number of times that each chip changes hands because it only takes one carrier to infect everyone who touched it.
 You’ll never know which of the other players is a carrier, and them, shuffling the chips in between their hands could easily transmit an infectious agent.

 It doesn’t matter if casinos use the most advanced chip cleaning procedure; it’s almost impossible to keep every chip clean throughout the night.
 Despite the surge in casinos’ interest in chip cleaning services, casino chips will always remain one of the quickest moving fomites today.
-In fact, the CDC recently released a guideline on casino and gambling operations in the country, encouraging people to conduct their gaming activities virtually.

 The Cost of Cleaning Casino Chips